 How do Federal Student Loans use Credit Scores?

 The Stafford, Perkins and PLUS loans do not depend on your credit score.
 The Stafford and Perkins loans are available entirely without regard to your credit history.
 The PLUS loan, however, requires that the borrower not have an adverse credit history.
-(Undergraduate borrowers whose parents are denied a PLUS loan will be eligible for increased unsubsidized Stafford loan limits.)

 How do Private Student Loans use Credit Scores?